Non-monetary rewards are a great way to build a motivated, skilled workforce that is passionate about their work, and the business.

 This might seem completely obvious, but a lot of people forget the importance of day-to-day verbal rewards that communicate appreciation.

 Make sure this is a regular occurrence, and not just part of a rewards scheme.
 In a 10-year study on motivation, 200,000 employees and managers were interviewed, and the analysis of the results found that when managers are good at recognizing employees they ‘…have lower turnover rates than other managers’, ‘achieve better organizational results’ and ‘are seen to be much stronger in goal-setting, communication, trust and accountability’

 Like most of these rewards, this is a two-way street; in a project commissioned by Middlesex University for Work Based Learning, out of 4300 workers ‘74% felt that they weren’t achieving their full potential due to lack of development opportunities’.

 It makes no sense for you to have workers who are unmotivated or unskilled, so offer learning programs to employees.
 Integrating this into a rewards scheme means you give people the opportunity to develop and improve as contributors to the business, as well as making them feel important and involved.

 It is vital that you talk to employees and work out what training it is they really need, since it is estimated that a total of £19.3 billion a year is lost due to time wastage from ineffective training.

 Making work a fun, engaging place to be

-If you want people to stay in the company, and past their working hours, you need to ensure work feels a good place to be.
+If you want people to stay in the company, you need to ensure your work environment feels like a good place to be.
 Socializing with employees is important, as well as offering team-building exercises and activities for people to take part in.
-People will stay where they enjoy themselves, so keeping morale high really is in the interests of your business.
+People will stay where they enjoy themselves, so keeping morale high really is in the interest of your business.